 - You provide information about why you cannot drive and why the car is still titled in your name.

-If you merely limited your search to just one place, you might have walked away thinking that you cannot get cheap auto insurance without a driver’s license.
+If you merely limited your search to just one place, you might have walked away thinking that you cannot get cheap auto insurance quotes without having a driver’s license.
 There are a number of websites that lead off with this statement purely so that you will click through and learn that you can in fact get insurance but “only” through a select few companies.
 This is not as true as they would lead you to believe, so always do careful and thorough research, not only in terms of finding the coverage that you need but for pricing as well.
-To get the best possible quote:

 - Always explain your personal situation right away.

 - Provide any documentation that would support your claim, especially if you are permanently disabled but still plan to maintain legal ownership of your vehicle.
-This is common when one family member would like for people to come and run errands for them but do not want to just hand over their car.
+This is common when one family member would like for people to come and run errands for them but does not want to just hand over their car.

 - Always choose the designated driver that will give you a fair premium, but do not lie.
 It will not do you any good to list one person if they only drive you a few times a year and someone else drives the rest of the time.

-- If your license has been suspended and you are looking for insurance to be able to get it returned to you, make sure the agent knows this up front.
+- If your license has been suspended and you are looking for insurance to be able to get it returned to you, make sure the agent knows this upfront.
 They can give you the advice that you need to not only get the best insurance from a legal standpoint but may also be able to make the process easier for you as well.

-Insurance is very complex, especially when you consider the various laws of each state.
-Almost every state requires some form of insurance on all drivers and/or car owners.
+Auto insurance coverage is very complex, especially when you consider the various laws of each state.
+Almost every state requires some form of insurance for all drivers and/or car owners.
 The exceptions are Virginia, which allows drivers to pay a fee to the state instead of having personal auto insurance, and New Hampshire and Mississippi, which allow drivers to opt for cash bonds instead of insurance coverage as well.
 In every other state, you must carry at least state minimum insurance, which includes coverage for injury and property damage to others.
 Additional coverage, which will cover your own losses and provides additional services such as towing or car rental assistance, can also be selected at a higher cost.

 While it may seem that insurance is expensive, it is not as expensive as the cost of fines, court costs, and other legal issues that can arise if you do not have insurance even on a car that you are no longer able to drive.
 If you are going to own a car, it is always best to carry insurance, driver’s license or not.
 Your best bet is to enter your zip code and see if one of the companies has an option for no license insurance.